 Some websites to look into include:

-If you want variety, you might want to try doing one-off projects or odd jobs by utilizing a freelance website like Fiverr, Upwork, or PeoplePerHour.com.
-You can take a look at the projects that interest you, bid to complete the work (building in your needed “weekends only timeline”), and make a little extra money in the process.
+If you want variety, you might try doing one-off projects or odd jobs by utilizing a freelance website like Fiverr, Upwork, or PeoplePerHour.com.
+You can look at the projects that interest you, bid to complete the work (building in your needed “weekends only timeline”), and make a little extra money in the process.

 5. Paid Surveys

 One of the most flexible ways to put away some spare change in your free time is by taking paid surveys online.
 There’s zero commitment; just sign in during downtime as your schedule allows.
 While you won’t get rich taking surveys, it’s a great way to earn extra cash when you’d normally be scrolling Facebook!
 Most surveys pay anywhere from $1-$10 per 15-minute survey, but a few sites will pay $50 or more.

 Here are a few sites to check out:

 Short tasks are exactly what they sound like – short!
 You can complete these jobs even with the most chaotic of schedules.
 What type of tasks you take on is entirely up to you and your area of expertise.
 Depending on what short task site you sign up for, you could be doing anything from reviewing online advertisements or search results to transcribing or translating videos.

 These are some of the best short-task sites:

 Companies will pay good money for honest reviews of their websites.
 As a website tester, you’ll browse company sites and provide feedback (usually via audio or video recording) on things like usability, speed, and responsiveness.
 Website testing gigs typically pay around $10 for each 5- to 25-minute test.
 These gigs come and go quickly, so to maximize your earning potential, sign up for more than one site!

 8. Virtual Assistant